StevenH237/Synchrony-CharRules/doc/Settings.md

 * **Active**: Whether or not the damage countdown is active.
 * **Damage amount**: How much damage hitting 0 on the countdown causes.
 This need not be lethal damage, although it defaults to such.
 * **Countdown time**: How many beats you get between kills.
 Note that this number is *one higher* than the highest you'll ever see on the timer itself, for example Tempo's default is 17.

+# Damage options
+This setting just lets you deal more damage! :D

+* **Damage increase**: Increases the amount of damage dealt by the player.

+# Allowed actions
+These settings let you change which actions you're allowed to take.

+* **Item 1**: Your first item, used with `Q` under the default controls.
+* **Item 2 / Switch**: Your second item, used with `W` under the default controls.
+This is also the button for switching weapons with the Holster.
+* **Bomb**: Bombs, used with `A` under the default controls.
+* **Throw / Toggle**: `S` under the default controls, which can throw daggers and spears, reload guns and crossbows, and toggle boots.
+* **Spell 1**: The first spell, used with `E` under the default controls.
+* **Spell 2**: The second spell, used with `D` under the default controls.

+## Movement directions
+These settings let you change which directions you're allowed to move.

+# Misc settings
+These are just the rest of the settings.

+* **Damage on untoggled movement**: If the character is holding a toggleable item, they take half a heart of damage when that item is turned off.
+* **Lamb follower**: Adds Marv, Mary's lamb, for all characters.

+## Level exit settings
+These affect level exit bypasses:

+* **Require miniboss**: If yes, the miniboss must be defeated before the exit stairs are usable.
+* **Require sarcophagus**: If yes, on a floor with a sarcophagus, the sarcophagus must be removed before the exit stairs are usable.

+## Vision settings
+These affect what you can see:

+* **All tile vision**: When enabled, the player can see the full map.
+* **Limit object vision range**: When enabled, the player can only see entities (items, enemies, trips) within this range.
+* **Limit tile vision range**: When enabled, the player can only see tiles within this range.
+This does not imply the limited object vision above.

+### Component-based vision
+These settings affect what things you can see:

+* **Use these settings**: This must be "Yes" for the settings on this page to take effect.
+* **Monocle sight**: Are items visible, as if you're wearing a Monocle?
+* **Telepathy sight**: Are enemies visible, as if you're wearing a Crown of Telepathy?
+* **Trapsight**: Are traps visible, as if you're holding a Torch of Foresight?
+* **Other components**: If entered here, any entities with these components are visible from afar.